arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/Cat M1 and MB IoT/content.md

 ### Result of Sketch

 When the sketch is uploaded open the serial monitor to see the result.
-You should see something similar to what is shown below.
+You will also get error messages in the serial monitor if there is some issue along the way.
+When it works you should see something similar to what is shown below.

 [Result in the serial monitor]()